kitschmaster/rubyongo/README.md

     $ rog s

-Visit `localhost:9393` to see the panel, edit content...
+Visit [http://localhost:9393/panel](http://localhost:9393/panel) to tune into the Panel and edit content via the backend UI.

 Edit microservice code in the generated __`panel`__ folder.